Garbage & Waste

 - Rat infestations due to uncontained garbage

-- Hazardous waste leaks, chemical or oil spills that pollute water or soil, including preliminary investigations on behalf of the Department of Ecology when oil spills or other hazardous releases are reported to them
+- Hazardous waste leaks, chemical or oil spills that pollute water or soil

 When we receive a complaint we investigate the concern and work to resolve the issue with involved parties.

 How to file a complaint

-Contact the Health District by phone, email, click here.
+Contact the Health District by phone, email or HERE.
 Your name and phone number are kept confidential, but they help ensure we can do proper follow-up and investigation.
 Anonymous complaints may not be investigated.